A new perspective on the Sullivan dictionary via Assouad type dimensions and spectra: A new perspective on the Sullivan dictionary

-3) \textit{Relationships between dimensions}\\ An interesting aspect of dimension theory is to consider what configurations are possible between the different notions of dimension in a particular setting.
+3) \textit{Relationships between dimensions.} An interesting aspect of dimension theory is to consider what configurations are possible between the different notions of dimension in a particular setting.
 We refer the reader to \cite[Section 17.5]{Fr2} for a more general discussion of this.
 Our results show that

-is impossible in the Julia setting but the analogous configuration \emph{is} possible in the Kleinian setting.
+is impossible in the Julia setting but the analogous configuration \emph{is} possible in the Kleinian setting, even in the $d=2$ case.

-4) \textit{The forms of the spectra}\\ Turning our attention to the measures, we note that the Assouad and lower spectra of $\mu$ in the Kleinian setting can take 3 different forms, in comparison to the Julia setting where we only have 2 possibilities for $m$.
-We also note that in the Kleinian setting, both $\kmin$ and $\kmax$ appear in the formulae for the Assouad and lower spectra, sometimes simultaneously, but in the Julia setting only $\pmax$ appears.\\
+4) \textit{Form of the spectra.} Turning our attention to measures, the Assouad and lower spectra of $\mu$ in the Kleinian setting can take 3 different forms, in comparison to the Julia setting where we only have 2 possibilities for $m$.
+Furthermore, in the Kleinian setting, both $\kmin$ and $\kmax$ appear in the formulae for the Assouad and lower spectra, sometimes simultaneously, but in the Julia setting only $\pmax$ appears.